The catalogue contains a collection of manuscripts. To make searching easier each individual manuscript is divided into four sub categories of:

-- Person - Information relating to any person mentioned in a Fragment.
+- Work - Information relating to a single work within a manuscript.

 Ways to search